ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 > Default: Empty

-If you do not want users to use GPT-4, set this value to 1.
+If you don't want users to use GPT-4, set this value to 1.
+This will hide all GPT-4 related models from the model list.

 ### `ENABLE_BALANCE_QUERY` (optional)